How to Manage Multiple SVN Repositories on an SVN Server

 SVN users often have two or more repositories for a given project.
 But rather than making it easy to collaborate and branch across repos, SVN forces you to come up with your own workarounds.

 You don’t have to rely on additional tooling for multi-repo development.
-Cut out the complexity by using a version control system that eliminates the problem.
-This feature improves collaboration, ensures a single source of truth, and fosters effective release management.
+Cut out the complexity with Helix Core.
+You'll improve collaboration, ensure a single source of truth, and foster effective release management.